oscarlab/graphene-tests/README.md

 ## Contact

 For any questions or bug reports, please send an email to
-<support@graphene-project.io> or port an issue in the following
+<support@graphene-project.io> or report an issue in the following
 GitHub repositories:

 - Graphene issues: <https://github.com/oscarlab/graphene/issues>